Anastasiia-Stozhok/Anastasia_Stozhok/README.md

 # Anastasia_Stozhok

-Steps to run a code:
+To run a code:

-1. select the file

-2. use terminal to see results of function: node name-of-file.js
+Enter "npm start" and you will see all logs of examples of usinf functions.